dspeterson/dory/doc/sending_messages.md

 ### Using the Command Line Client

-The quickest way to get started sending messages to Bruce is by using the command line client.
-This client is included in Bruce's RPM package, and can be built separately as described [here](build_install.md#building-bruces-client-library).
-Sending a message to Bruce can then be done as follows:
+The quickest way to get started sending messages to Dory is by using the command line client.
+This client is included in Dory's RPM package, and can be built separately as described [here](build_install.md#building-dorys-client-library).
+Sending a message to Dory can then be done as follows:

 ```
-to_bruce --socket_path /var/run/bruce/bruce.socket --topic test_topic \
+to_dory --socket_path /var/run/dory/dory.socket --topic test_topic \
         --value "hello world"
 ```

 or alternatively:

 ```
-echo -n "hello world" | to_bruce --socket_path /var/run/bruce/bruce.socket \
+echo -n "hello world" | to_dory --socket_path /var/run/dory/dory.socket \
         --topic test_topic --stdin
 ```

-A full listing of the client's command line options may be obtained by typing `to_bruce --help`.
+A full listing of the client's command line options may be obtained by typing `to_dory --help`.

 ### Other Clients

-Example client code for sending messages to Bruce in various programming languages may be found in the [example_clients](../example_clients) directory of Bruce's Git repository.
+Example client code for sending messages to Dory in various programming languages may be found in the [example_clients](../example_clients) directory of Dory's Git repository.
 Community contributions for additional programming languages are much appreciated.

 ### Message Types

-Bruce supports two input message types: *AnyPartition* messages and *PartitionKey* messages.
+Dory supports two input message types: *AnyPartition* messages and *PartitionKey* messages.
 They differ in how a partition is chosen for topics with multiple partitions.

-If you wish to give Bruce full control over partition selection, then send an AnyPartition message.
-Bruce will distrubute AnyPartition messages across the partitions for a topic using essentially a round-robin distribution scheme to balance the load.
+If you wish to give Dory full control over partition selection, then send an AnyPartition message.
+Dory will distrubute AnyPartition messages across the partitions for a topic using essentially a round-robin distribution scheme to balance the load.